 Then the description continues:

-If that is true then Leonardo is not off to a good start.
-The SAP HANA Cloud Plaform, which is now just called the SAP Cloud Platform as it never had anything to do with HANA, as is explained in the article Was The HANA Cloud Platform Designed for HANA Washing?
+If that is true, then SAP Leonardo is not off to a good start.
+The SAP HANA Cloud Platform, which is now just called the SAP Cloud Platform as it never had anything to do with HANA, as is explained in the article Was The HANA Cloud Platform Designed for HANA Washing?

-The SAP Cloud Platform has not received very much uptake, and it is a PaaS or platform as a service.
-Yet, there is a question as to whether it makes sense to use SAP as a PaaS as you can receive a more competent offering from AWS, Azure or even Google.
-But if Leonardo ends up being the value add that SAP says it will be, then there is no reason that it can’t be hosted at one of these PaaS vendors.
+The SAP Cloud Platform has not received uptake very much, and it is a PaaS or platform as a service.
+There is a question as to whether it makes sense to use SAP as a PaaS as you can receive a more competent offering from AWS, Azure or even Google.
+But if SAP Leonardo ends up being the value-add that SAP says it will be, then there is no reason that it can’t be hosted at one of these PaaS vendors.

-If I can paraphrase, Leonardo Foundation is a development environment with a set of components where you can build IoT applications using analytics.
-Now we will get to the quotations about what Leonardo “connects.”
-At SAPPHIRE 2017 Hasso Plattner called Leonardo “a set of tools to build new style applications.”
-Therefore, this means that Leonardo is really a naming for a template on things that already existed prior to Leonardo being named.
-SAP has HANA, they have Lumira, they now have PLAT.ONE.
-If you buy these different components from SAP you can built an IoT system.
+If I can paraphrase, SAP Leonardo Foundation is a development environment with a set of components where you can build IoT applications using analytics.
+Now we will get to the quotations about what SAP Leonardo “connects.”
+At SAPPHIRE 2017 Hasso Plattner called SAP Leonardo “a set of tools to build new-style applications.”
+Therefore, this means that SAP Leonardo is really a naming for a template on things that already existed before SAP Leonardo being named.
+SAP has HANA; they have Lumira, they now have PLAT.ONE.
+If you buy these different components from SAP, you can build an IoT system.
 And SAP has some ideas about how you should configure these components to capture and analyze IoT data.